 Our UUA/UUSM Common Read for 2024-2025 will be “On Repentance and Repair: Making Amends in an Unapologetic World” by Danya Ruttenberg (Beacon Press, September 13, 2022).
-We will be meeting for our first discussion on Saturday, October 12 at 10:30 am in Forbes Hall.
+We will be meeting for our second discussion on Saturday, January 11 at 12:00 noon in Forbes Hall.

 The challenge of apologizing and forgiving is one that is at a high water mark in our culture right now.
 The concept of having protocols for who should forgive, how to apologize, and what makes the apology meaningful is one that anyone can benefit from discussing.